QWxleA/QWxleA.github.io/content/posts/putting-my-site-on-a-diet.md

 And if everything is correct, this prints a mastodon icon: {{< inline-svg "mastodon" >}}, yes!

-1. Next, replace all Font awesome icons.
+1. Next, replace all the 'Font awesome' icons.

     Find svg-icons from [iconify.design](https://iconify.design/icon-sets/).
 Fix your template ... profit!